By Dr Michelle Garnett & Prof Tony Attwood

-If you are interested in finding out more about diagnostic assessment for an individual who may have autism and/or any other comorbid conditions including ADHD we will be presenting our Masterclass for health professionals involved in diagnosis for autism in Sydney in September 2022.
-The event is open to medical and allied health professionals and will be web cast for those who are unable to attend live.
-Here is the link:
+If you are interested in finding out more about diagnostic assessment for an individual who may have autism and/or any other comorbid conditions including ADHD, consider our online course, Diagnosis for Autistic Adults.

-If you are a professional involved in providing therapy and support for autistic adults, you will find Day 2 of our Masterclass particularly helpful:
+If you are a professional involved in providing therapy and support for autistic adults, you will find our course, Support & Therapy for Autistic Adults helpful.

 Stevens, Peng and Barnard-Brak (2016) Research in Autism Spectrum Disorders 31, 11-18.

 Rong, Y., Chang-Yiang, Y., Yang, Y., Jin, Y., & Wang Y. (2021).
 Prevalence of attention-deficit/hyperactivity disorder in individuals with autism spectrum disorder: A meta-analysis.
 Research in Autism Spectrum Disorders, 83. https://doi.org/10.1016/j.rasd.2021.101759